 What you need to know

 Vital statistics: Over 14,000 undergraduates and more than 5,000 postgraduates.
 A substantial number of students come from private schools but the university has been making strict attempts to widen access.
 Bristol is one of 24 Russell Group universities, dedicated to the highest levels of academic research.

 Teaching: Came 94th out of 126 for student satisfaction in the Complete University Guide.

 Cheap to live there?
-Not very.
-There's great variation in private rents, with the average being around £80 per week for a flat near the main university precinct.
+Not really.
+There's great variation in private rents, with the average being around £134 per week.
 Cheaper areas are available further from the University.

 Transport links: Excellent road and rail links.
 Handy for the M4, M5 and second Severn crossing, and 20 minutes from the international airport.

-Fees: Yet to be confirmed for 2013 entry but likely to remain at £9,000 for full-time home undergrads.
+Fees: £9,000 for full-time home undergrads.
 Overseas fees vary depending on course.